esneider/SimLight.vim/README.md

 ### The `g:simlight_highlight_groups` option

 A dictionary with extra highlight groups for rules.
-A key should be a rule name, and its value a list of highlight groups.
+An entry's key should be a rule name, and its value a list of highlight groups.

-Notes:
+**Notes:**
-* Only the first existing group will be used.
+* For each rule, only the first existing group will be used.
 * The provided groups will be checked before the default ones.

-Default:
+**Default:**
 ```
 {
     'Function':     ['CTagsFunction', 'Function']],